WellthCare

 • If your plan includes a WellthCare Pharmacy benefit, fill any maintenance prescriptions in advance to avoid relying on foreign pharmacies.

-Why this matters: By using preventive care proactively, you reduce the likelihood of needing medical attention while abroad.
-And because WellthCare is a zero-risk add-on to your existing plan, it doesn't interfere with your primary coverage-it just makes you healthier and wealthier before you leave.
+Using proactive preventive care cuts your chances of needing a doctor on the road.
+And because WellthCare is a zero-risk add-on to your existing plan, it doesn't interfere with your primary coverage—it just makes you healthier and wealthier before you leave.

 3. Consider Supplemental Travel Insurance or International Plans

-For true peace of mind, especially for extended trips or high-risk activities, purchase a standalone international travel medical policy or a global health plan.
-These are not part of your employer's domestic plan but are affordable and comprehensive:
+For extra protection, especially for extended trips or high-risk activities, purchase a standalone international travel medical policy or a global health plan.
+These aren't part of your employer's domestic plan but are pretty affordable and offer broad coverage:

 • Travel medical insurance: Typically covers emergency care, medical evacuation, and repatriation.
 Policies start at around $50-$100 for a two-week trip.
-Examples include World Nomads, GeoBlue, or Seven Corners.
+Popular options include World Nomads, GeoBlue, or Seven Corners.

 • Global health plans: If you travel frequently or live abroad for work, consider an international PPO like Cigna Global or AXA Global Healthcare.
 These plans offer full medical coverage worldwide, including preventive care, at a monthly premium.